-William D. Ford Direct (Subsidized and Unsubsidized) Student Loan Program: Provides low-interest loans to financially needy undergraduate students.
-Interest on the loans is paid by the government while borrowers are in school.
-Borrowing is subject to annual and aggregate loan limits.
-Borrowers begin repaying loans six months after ceasing at least half-time enrollment in postsecondary education, unless borrower gualifies for deferment.
+William D. Ford Direct (Subsidized and Unsubsidized) Student Loan Program:Borrowers begin repaying loans six months after ceasing at least half-time enrollment in postsecondary education, unless borrower qualifies for deferment.
 Cancellation of loans is available for employment in certain designated fields, under certain conditions.
 This is a loan from the federal government.
 While eligibility for the subsidized Direct Loan requires proof of financial need, financial need is not a consideration for the unsubsidized Direct Loan.
 The student must file a Free Application for Federal Student Aid (FAFSA) annually to determine eligibility for participation in this program, and be enrolled at least half-time.
 The interest rate is determined on July 1st for the succeeding academic year.
 Borrowers of a Direct Loan are charged a loan origination fee, which charges annually and will be subtracted from the loan proceeds at disbursement.
-If you are a first-time brrower on or after July 1, 2013, there is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
-This time limit does not apply to Direct Unsubsidized Loans or Direct PLUS Loans.
-If this limit applies to you, you may not receive Direct Subsidized Loans for more thant 150 percent of the published length of your program.
-This is called your "maximum eligibility period."
-Your maximum eligibility period is generally based on the published length of your current program.